Healthy Homes Assessment Frimley

 Insulation Frimley

-Ceiling and underfloor insulation is required on all rental houses since July 1, 2019.
-All landlords and property managers have to ensure that the insulation is up to standards that are in line with the latest quality.
-In some instances, an existing insulation on the ceiling or in the sub floor space may need to be replaced or replaced.
+Insulation for underfloor and ceilings is mandatory to all rental houses since July 1, 2019.
+All landlords and property managers must make sure that the insulation meets the new quality.
+In some cases, old ceiling insulation as well as insulation within the sub floor space might need to be filled with or replaced.

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation withstands heat flow.
-The higher the R-value, the better the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well the insulation withstands heat flow.
+The more R-value is higher, the more effective the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3